phenriot/BloodPaTH/README.md

 *...
 More coming soon ...*

-**NB**: This package is in alpha version and is still under development.
+**NB**: This package is an alpha version and is still under development.
 A Shiny app is currently being developped.

 ## Application